EASTER REVISION COURSE 2023

-French is one of the many subjects available on our Christmas Revision Course, that takes place from December 28th – 31st.
+French is one of the subjects available on our Easter Revision Course 2023.

 What does it take to get a H1 in Higher Level French?

 Edwina Hilton, past student from The Institute of Education who achieved a H1 in Leaving Cert higher level French, explains how she got top marks in the exam.

 This is the most important advice I could possibly give any student.
 French is a living language and to do well you need more than class notes.

 It’s important to have a confident command of the language so you can think on your feet if surprised by a question on the day, in either the oral, aural or written exam.
 It will also give your work an individual and original dynamic that is vital in order to achieve the top grade.

 Simply watching French movies as a form of relaxation during study breaks can dramatically improve your linguistic skills and fluency.
 Even if you find it difficult to understand, it is far from a waste of time!

 In terms of reading, I started out with simple children’s books moving to well-known translations I had already read in the English language.

 I also had the opportunity to converse weekly on a one to one basis.
 Constant oral practice is really key to securing the A grade in the oral and doing this with a friend is a really great habit to get into!